Monuments And Ancient Sites In Al Minya

 The Tomb of Maho

-This tomb is among the best-preserved tombs in Tel Al Amarna and Maho was the leader of the police in the period of Akhenaton.
+This tomb is among the best preserved in Tel Al Amarna, and Maho was the police leader during Akhenaton's reign.

 The Tomb of Ay

-This is the best and most beautiful tomb in Tel Al Amarna and it includes drawings of the royal life and the common street life of the city as well.
+This is the best and most beautiful tomb in Tel Al Amarna.
+It includes drawings of royal life and everyday street life in the city.
 There is also a remarkable drawing of King Akhenaton and his wife Nefertiti presenting gold bracelets to Ay and his wife.

 The tombs of Beni Hassan

-This set of tombs is located 20 kilometers to the south of the city of Al Minya and it contains around 300 tombs that belong to the middle Pharaonic era.
-These tombs were made out of limestone and some are open for visitors.
+This set of tombs is located 20 kilometers south of the city of Al Minya and contains around 300 tombs that belong to the middle Pharaonic era.
+These tombs were made of limestone, and some are open for visitors.

 The tomb of Kheity

-Kheity was the ruler of the town of Orikes in the era of the 11th dynasty around 2000 B.C.
-The drawings on the walls of the tomb demonstrate typical daily life during the middle kingdom.
+Kheity ruled the town of Orikes during the 11th dynasty, around 2000 B.C.
+The drawings on the walls of his tomb demonstrate typical daily life during the Middle Kingdom.

 The Tomb of Baqete

-Baqete was the father of Kheity and his tomb's walls are decorated with strange drawings of wrestlers and deer.
-There are also drawings of men hunting wild animals.
+Baqete was the father of Kheity, and his tomb's walls are decorated with strange drawings of wrestlers, deer, and men hunting wild animals.

 Tomb of Khenomoheteb